 G.2.3.2.1.2 Test Requirements

-The IAB-MT behaviour during time durations T1, T2, T3, T4 and T5 shall be as follows:
+The NCR-MT behaviour during time durations T1, T2, T3, T4 and T5 shall be as follows:

-During the time duration T1 and T2, the IAB-MT shall transmit uplink signal at least in all subframes configured for CSI transmission on Cell 1.
+During the time duration T1 and T2, the NCR-MT shall transmit uplink signal at least in all subframes configured for CSI transmission on Cell 1.

-During the period from time point A to time point B the IAB-MT shall transmit uplink signal in Cell 1 in all uplink slots configured for CSI transmission according to the configured periodic CSI reporting for Cell 1.
+During the period from time point A to time point B the NCR-MT shall transmit uplink signal in Cell 1 in all uplink slots configured for CSI transmission according to the configured periodic CSI reporting for Cell 1.

-During T3 the IAB-MT shall detect beam failure and initiate link recovery.
-During T4 and T5 the IAB-MT measures and evaluate beam candidate from beam candidate set q1.
+During T3 the NCR-MT shall detect beam failure and initiate link recovery.
+During T4 and T5 the NCR-MT measures and evaluate beam candidate from beam candidate set q1.

-No later than time point F occurring no later than D1 = 120+10 ms after the start of T5, the IAB-MT shall transmit preamble on a beam associated with the candidate beam set q1.
-The IAB-MT shall not transmit preamble on a beam associated with the candidate beam set q1 earlier than time point B.
+No later than time point F occurring no later than D1 = 120+10 ms after the start of T5, the NCR-MT shall transmit preamble on a beam associated with the candidate beam set q1.
+The NCR-MT shall not transmit preamble on a beam associated with the candidate beam set q1 earlier than time point B.

-Test is concluded once the test equipment has received the initial preamble transmission from the IAB-MT.
+Test is concluded once the test equipment has received the initial preamble transmission from the NCR-MT.
 The rate of correct events observed during repeated tests shall be at least 90%.

 G.2.3.2.2 Beam Failure Detection and Link Recovery Test for FR2 PCell configured with SSB-based BFD and LR